pmoris/goscripts/README.md

-# GO enrichment analysis tools
+# goscripts - GO enrichment analysis tools

 A ready to use `python` script to perform GO enrichment tests by inputting a list of uniprot_kb accession numbers, an ontology (`.obo`) file and a gene association (`.gaf`) file.